build-on-aws/bedrock-agents-streamlit/README.md

 ![Vector Store Config](/static/vector_store_config.gif)

-- On the next screen, review your work, then select **Create Knowledge Base** (Creating the knowledge base may take a few minutes.
+- On the next screen, review your work, then select **Create knowledge base** (Creating the knowledge base may take a few minutes.
 You can continue to the next step in the meantime.)

 ![Review and Create KB](Streamlit_App/images/review_create_kb.png)